 For each cake:

 Students will make four different batches of batter, with a difference.
 Make cake #1 exactly as instructed.
 Label it 1.
 Make #2 exactly the same, except leave out the oil.
 Label it 2.
-Make #3 exactly the same, except this time, leave the egg out.
+Make #3 exactly the same, but leave the egg out this time.
 Label it 3.
 Make #4 exactly the same, except leave the baking powder out.
 Label it 4.

 Place the ramekins on a baking sheet, keeping track of which is which, and bake them in a 350 F oven for 15 to 20 minutes.
 Remove from the oven and cool briefly.
 Using a spoon, check the texture and taste of each cake.

-They can all be eaten, but eggs help hold recipes together and make them rise.
-Oil keeps cakes moist.
+They can all be eaten.
+But eggs help hold recipes together and make them rise.
+The oil keeps cakes moist.
 Baking powder makes cakes rise.

 Try these ideas, which are sure to provide hours of educational entertainment for your kids.